SaraKraettli/RNA-sequencing-DE/README.md

 # 5-7 Exploratory data analysis, Differential expression analysis & Overrepresentation analysis
 (Everything on the local machine)

-Deleted first line from read_count.txt and deleted "../3_Mapping/Output_samtools/" in front of all the samples & ".bam" at the end
+Deleted first line from read_count.txt and deleted "../3_Mapping/Output_samtools/" in front of all the samples & ".bam" at the end.
 bash command to cut columns containing Chr, Start, End, Strand and Length:
 ```
 cut -f 1,7-22 read_count.txt > counts.txt
 ```

-Created colData.txt for the DESeqDAtaSet object
+Created colData.txt for the DESeqDAtaSet object.

-Wrote R script "RNA-seq_DE.R"
+Wrote R script "RNA-seq_DE.R".